 Pain with swallowing (odynophagia) is the typical symptom.
 Some people also notice difficulty swallowing Difficulty Swallowing Some people have difficulty swallowing (dysphagia).
 In dysphagia, foods and/or liquids do not move normally from the throat (pharynx) to the stomach.
 People feel as though food or liquids become... read more (dysphagia).
 These infections also cause ulcers (sores) and irritation and swelling of the esophagus (esophagitis).

-Sometimes, the doctor can see signs of Candida infection in the mouth (thrush—see Candidiasis) in people who have Candida infection of the esophagus.
+Sometimes, the doctor can see signs of Candida infection in the mouth (thrush Candidiasis (Yeast Infection) Candidiasis is infection with the yeast Candida.
+Candidiasis tends to occur in moist areas of the skin.
+Candidiasis may cause rashes, scaling, itching, and swelling.
+Doctors examine the... read more ) in people who have Candida infection of the esophagus.
 Usually there are no abnormalities in the mouth of people with herpes simplex virus infections or cytomegalovirus infection.

-People with herpes simplex virus infections or cytomegalovirus infection are given antiviral drugs such as acyclovir or ganciclovir by injection into a vein.
+People with herpes simplex virus infections are given antiviral drugs such as acyclovir given by mouth or by injection into a vein.
+People with cytomegalovirus infection are given antiviral drugs such as ganciclovir given by injection into a vein.